Toxoplasma gondii, an intracellular coccidian protozoan parasite.

 Incubation period is 5–23 days.
-Symptoms may include influenzalike symptoms or symptoms of a mononucleosis syndrome with prolonged fever, lymphadenopathy, elevated liver enzymes, lymphocytosis, and weakness.
+Symptoms may include influenzalike symptoms or a mononucleosis syndrome with prolonged fever, lymphadenopathy, elevated liver enzymes, lymphocytosis, and weakness.
+Rarely, chorioretinitis or disseminated disease can occur in immunocompetent people.
 In severely immunocompromised people, severe and even fatal toxoplasmic encephalitis, pneumonitis, and other systemic illnesses can occur, most often from reactivation of a previous infection.
 Infants with congenital toxoplasmosis are often asymptomatic, but eye disease, neurologic disease, or other systemic symptoms can occur, and learning disabilities, mental retardation, or visual impairments may develop later in life.

 Serologic testing for T. gondii antibodies.
 Eye disease is diagnosed by ocular examination.
-Diagnosis of toxoplasmic encephalitis in immunocompromised people can be based on typical clinical course and identification of ≥1 mass lesion by CT, MRI, or other radiographic testing.
+Diagnosis of toxoplasmic encephalitis in immunocompromised people (mostly seen in people with AIDS) can be based on typical clinical course and identification of ≥1 mass lesion by CT, MRI, or other radiographic testing.
 Biopsy may be needed to make a definitive diagnosis.

 Pyrimethamine and sulfadiazine are the mainstays of treatment.

 Food and water precautions (see Chapter 2, Food & Water Precautions).
 Avoid direct contact with soil or sand.
 If caring for a cat, change the litter box daily.
 If pregnant or immunocompromised, avoid changing cat litter if possible, and do not adopt or handle stray cats.